Geeoon/Fault-Injection-Finder/README.md

                         The ending address of the instructions that should be considered for skipping. (inclusive.)
 If set, -f must also be set.
 ```

+### Example Usage
+#### Output Checking
+`python3 main.py ./binaries/sha256.bin ./inputs/sha256.bin -o ./expecteds/sha256.bin -v`

+Checks the output to see if we achieved our attack goals.
+#### Program Counter Control
+`python3 main.py ./binaries/aes_ecb.bin ./inputs/aes_ecb.bin -d 0x100045c -v -u outputs/aes_ecb`

+Tests the aes_ecb binary to jump to a custom "unreachable" function and store the inputs inputs into a directory.
+#### Testing a Glitch in Simulation
+`python3 main.py ./binaries/aes_ecb.bin ./outputs/aes_ecb/solved_pc_188.bin -s 188`

+Run Unicorn simulation for this specific glitch cycle and input.
+In this case, the output from the program counter control.

 ## Limitations
-For now, this program only supports the ARM instruction set.
+1. For now, this program only supports the ARM instruction set.
 It supports both thumb and non-thumb modes.
+2. Some binaries perform very complex operations on the input (like hashing), which make the SMT solver slow down.

 # Notes
 ## Running Binaries